-- 152. The scheme is designed to be as flexible as possible to ensure that it is accessible to every member of staff.
+- 167. The scheme is designed to be as flexible as possible to ensure that it is accessible to every member of staff.
 To assist you in your application, we have put together an indicative list of activities that would be covered:

 - a. yoga and pilates classes;

 - b. gym and health club membership;

 - c. sports club membership;

 - d. membership fees or other payments for physical activities such as hill-walking, fishing or sailing;

 - e. exercise classes;

 - f. swimming or aqua-fit classes.

-- 153. The above list is for illustrative purposes only and is not exhaustive.
+- 168. The above list is for illustrative purposes only and is not exhaustive.
+On line courses/activities can be included.